 Fee model

 The fee model proposed is inspired by the one designed for the Ukraine and Moldova cases.
-It is based on the payment of fees by the economic operators to participate in a tender.
+It is based on the payment of fees by the economic operators to the NEPPs to participate in a tender.
 These fees are variable according to the contract value, establishing different ranges that define higher fees for large contracts and smaller fees for small contracts.
-The fees are dedicated to 1) covering the operating costs of the NEPPs, including development and maintenance; and 2) the costs of development and maintenance of the OCDS Central Unit and the system operator costs.

 The estimated calculations below are an example that should be adapted to the procurement market of each country.

-Table 4 Fee model estimation
+Table 8 Fee model estimation (example)